MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### SSLVersionMin
   #### Minimum TLS version enabled

   #### Supported versions:
   - On Windows and macOS since 77 or later

   #### Description
   Sets the minimum supported version of SSL.
 If you don't configure this policy, Microsoft Edge uses a default minimum version, TLS 1.0.

-If you enable this policy, you can set the minimum version to one of the following values: "tls1", "tls1.1" or "tls1.2".
+If you enable this policy, you can set the minimum version to one of the following values: 'TLSv1', 'TLSv1.1' or 'TLSv1.2'.
 When set, Microsoft Edge won't use any version of SSL/TLS lower than the specified version.
 Any unrecognized value is ignored.

+Policy options mapping:

-* "tls1" = TLS 1.0
+* TLSv1 (tls1) = TLS 1.0

-* "tls1.1" = TLS 1.1
+* TLSv1.1 (tls1.1) = TLS 1.1

-* "tls1.2" = TLS 1.2
+* TLSv1.2 (tls1.2) = TLS 1.2

+Use the preceding information when configuring this policy.

   #### Supported features:
   - Can be mandatory: Yes